sandronimus/nelmio-form-get-parameter-plugin-bundle/README.md

 composer require sandronimus/nelmio-form-get-parameter-plugin-bundle
 ```

+Add `Sandronimus\NelmioFormGetParameterPluginBundle\NelmioFormGetParameterPluginBundle` to your bundles.

 How To Use
 ----------

-Add annotation to your controller action:
+Add attribute to your controller action:

 ```
-@FormGetParameter(formType=SomeFormType::class)
+#[FormGetParameter(SomeFormType::class)]
 ```

-Be aware only simple one-level forms supported.
+And you will get whole form mapped as GET parameters in API documentation.